Ernst Wintter & Associates LLP

-Managers that oversee the operations at nonprofit organizations have to worry about a wide variety of issues, from achieving fundraiser goals to coming up with creative ways to recruit volunteers.
+Managers who track staffers to oversee the operations at nonprofit organizations have to worry about a wide variety of issues, from achieving fundraiser goals to coming up with creative ways to recruit volunteers.
 One of the concerns of nonprofit managers that often flies under the radar concerns staffing.
 How many employees do you need to run a nonprofit organization?
 Another staffing issue involves tracking each staffer’s time while on the clock.

 According to both state and federal laws, nonprofit organizations must fulfill a certain amount of time-tracking responsibilities.
 Managers should consider leveraging the convenience and accuracy of timekeeping software, but technology alone does not ensure total adherence to state and federal timekeeping regulations for nonprofit organizations.